EvotecIT/Emailimo/Readme.md

         EmailTextBox -FontSize 15 -Color DarkCyan -FontStyle italic {
             ""
             @"
-                This is tricky đ but it works like one big line... even thou we've split this over few lines already this will be one continues line.
+                This is tricky 😁 but it works like one big line... even thou we've split this over few lines already this will be one continues line.
 Get it right?
                 Notice how I gave it color and made it font size 15.